 I’d go into interactions with assumptions about who the person was, what they wanted, what they didn’t want, and what their challenges and goals were.
 I’d listen to what they said, but I was only really listening for things that would either prove or disprove my assumptions, rather than listening to everything and trying to understand what was truly important.

-For example, I’d assume that the customer wanted a live chat feature.
+For example, I’d assume that the customer wanted a certain feature.
 After the conversation, I could only tell you whether that assumption was correct or incorrect.
-What I couldn’t tell you—until I started actively listening better—was that some of the offhand comments that the customer made were very clear indicators that perhaps chat wasn’t even that important to them compared to, say, a knowledge base.
+What I couldn’t tell you—until I started actively listening better—was that some of the offhand comments that the customer made were very clear indicators that perhaps the new feature I was focused on wasn’t even that important to them.

 When you begin to listen more actively, you begin to hear the little things that people complain about, often in the form of comments that seem like throwaways at the time, but actually indicate burning pains that need solving.
 These conversations, whether with prospects, co‑workers, friends or just about anyone else, can become huge sources of business ideas.